 2. Natural Care Flea and Tick Spray for Dogs

-This spray uses natural oils and is gentle enough for use around the home and directly on your dog.
-It's practical for treating bedding, carpets, and furniture as well as your pet, making it a flexible choice for multi-surface protection.
-The formula is designed for routine prevention or addressing active infestations.
+This spray uses natural oils and feels gentle when applied to your dog's coat or home surfaces.
+It's suitable for treating bedding, carpets, and furniture, making it practical for multi-surface protection.
+The light, botanical scent and easy spray application make it convenient for routine prevention or addressing active infestations.

 What We Like: